Getting Started with Code Connect UI

 The Code Connect UI opens and lists all published components from the library.
 From here, you can begin mapping components to your codebase.

-Connect your GitHub repository (recommended)
+Connect your GitHub repository (optional)

 Click the Settings icon in the Code Connect UI to connect your repository to GitHub.